forderud/UnixSharedLib/auto-load/README.md

 #### Demonstrates the folllowing
 * How to link to a dylib/shared library so that it`s automatically loaded at startup without having to first call an exported function.
-* How to automatically fun a function when a shared library is loaded.
+* How to automatically run a function when a shared library is loaded.